fleetdm/fleet/handbook/brand.md

 - Is your image likely to go out of date soon?
 (Consider the long-term maintenance of your article.

 ### Meta tags
-These tags help … summary of what these are for (todo)
+These tags help pass information to the website about the article to display and store it.

 ```
 <meta name="articleTitle" value="Deploying Fleet on Render">